hyperledger-archives/composer/site/jekylldocs/start/getting-started-coding-bnd.md

 excerpt: Getting Started with coding a Business Network Definition
 ---

-# Creating and Coding a Business Network Definition
+# Coding a Business Network Definition

 ---